Elinor Florence, Author

 Fenella was also happy to meet someone who had written about her mother’s important duties during the Second World War.
 I signed her copy of Bird’s Eye View, and she signed my copy of Women of Intelligence, a non-fiction book by Christine Halsall in which Fenella’s mother is quoted extensively.
 I think we both had goosebumps!!

-(My wartime novel is fact-based fiction, the story of a Canadian woman who works at RAF Medmenham as a photo interpreter.
-To read one thrilling chapter, click here: Bird’s Eye View Excerpt.)
+UPDATE: My wartime novel is fact-based fiction, the story of a Canadian woman who works at RAF Medmenham as a photo interpreter.
+It will be relaunched with a new cover in November 2026!

 I belong to an online reading group on Goodreads called Retro Reads, which unearths some real gems from the past.
 I loved The Enchanted April, written in 1922, the story of four disparate women who rent a villa in Italy to escape the cold winter in England, and discover new purpose in their lives.